crearis/odoo-in-vue/docs/hugo/content/doc/docker.md

 ## Starting backend services in Docker

+#### If you are not an Odoo developer:

-The scripts in the `/docker` dir are only for getting the backend services running.
+The scripts in the `/docker` dir are only for getting the backend services running, including Odoo.
 Docker is not used to run the Quasar/Vue part of the project.
 Quasar provides a built-in server for running the Vue app.
-There is a script in `/docker` which provides a proxy server that will reverse proxy to Quasar's built in server, but obviously for that to work, the Quasar server needs to be started from the commmand line (e.g. `quasar dev`)
+There is a script in `/docker` which provides a proxy server that will reverse proxy to Quasar's built in server, but obviously for that to work, the Quasar server needs to be started from the command line (e.g. `quasar dev`)

 Run `/docker/start-docker-stack.sh`.
 The script will first prompt you about installing 3rd party add-ons.
 If this is your first time running the script enter `y`.
 The stack requires those modules.
 You will also be prompted if you want to reset `docker` folder data and if you want to preserve your demo data, choose `n`.

 Once the stack is running, you can access the standard Odoo UI from http://localhost and the Quasar/Vue UI from http://localhost/vue

 Once logged in, go to the main menu and click `Apps` and install the `project_task_plan` module.
 This will install the base module for this project and load all its dependencies. **Because there are a lot of dependencies to install, this